slopezmarcano/ala-mapping/README.md

 # Map Features
 - The map displays different markers colored based on the type of data resource they were collected from.
 - The map has an option for the user to switch between different types of basemap (OpenStreetMap, CartoDB Positron, CartoDB DarkMatter).
 - The map has an option for the user to switch on and off the minimum convex polygon.
-[IN PROGRESS]
 - The map has a legend that shows the different types of data resource and it can be collapsed.
 [IN PROGRESS]